 Learn to feel the physical through practice – which diagonal you are rising on, which canter lead your horse has picked up, whether you are sitting straight, whether your horse has enough impulsion to perform a movement, how many strides before a jump, etc. This is step one.

 Step two is trying to feel how the horse is responding mentally and this is much more difficult to quantify or teach.
 Can you feel when your horse is tense, when he is thinking about spooking, when he is fully concentrated on you or preoccupied by something else?
-Can you feel the difference between resistance and softness in your horse’s mind; when your horse is thinking forward instead of just responding to your aids?
+Can you feel the difference between resistance and softness in your horse’s mind; when your horse is thinking forward instead of just responding to your aids and moving his feet?

 The final stage of feel transcends all of this.
-It’s the difference between those moments when I feel my horse will do whatever I want him to do, and the moments when my horse is so connected and in sync with me that he will just want to do whatever I have in my mind.
+It’s the difference between those moments when I feel my horse will do whatever I want him to do, and the moments when my horse is so connected and in sync with me that he seems to want to do whatever I have in my mind.
 Can you get to a point with your horse where your thoughts become theirs?
+Where you can feel what response you will get before you ask and can adjust your ask accordingly?
 Can you feel the intangible connection that exists in a true partnership?
 For me, that is the ultimate achievement of feel and timing.
 And the best thing about it is that at this stage there is no ‘right’ or ‘wrong’ – it simply is whatever you feel it is, and it doesn’t matter one bit what anyone else sees or thinks.

 Photo courtesy of Saparevo via Flickr.